-I recently read a report by the Families and Work Institute (FWI) about Overwork in America.
+I recently read a Families and Work Institute (FWI) report about Overwork in America.

 The report shares some interesting information about the symptoms of overworked employees and states that “one-third of all US employees can be viewed as being chronically overworked.”

 The article also gave some insights into how employees perceive being overworked and the consequences of overworked employees.